-(h) SRS Airbag Warning Light
+(j) SRS Airbag Warning Light

 This light will come on when the ignition key is turned to the "ACC" or "ON" position.
 After about 6 seconds, the light will go off.
-This means the airbag system is operating properly.
+This means the system of the airbag and front seat belt pretensioners are operating properly.

-The warning light system monitors the front airbag sensors, center airbag sensor assembly, inflators, warning light, interconnecting wiring and power sources.
+The warning light system monitors the airbag sensor assembly, seat belt pretensioner assembly, inflators, warning light, interconnecting wiring, power sources.